Tools / Klaviyo

 In this dataset, Klaviyo is best understood as a marker of operational maturity.
 It shows up most often in stores that already have enough catalog depth, tracking, content, and conversion infrastructure for lifecycle automation to matter.

-The enriched tool landscape now includes other detectable providers (for example Yotpo Email/SMS, Attentive, Mailchimp), but Klaviyo remains one of the strongest structural markers of higher operational complexity.
+The enriched tool landscape now includes other detectable providers (for example Mailchimp, Yotpo Email/SMS, Omnisend), but Klaviyo remains one of the strongest structural markers of higher operational complexity.

 Klaviyo adoption is not universal — but it is patterned